 Close Grip Dumbbell Bench Press Strength Standards Calculator

-Under Close Grip Dumbbell Bench Press standards, Novice starts at a combined two-dumbbell estimated 1RM of 0.32x bodyweight for men and 0.14x for women, while Elite starts at 1.02x for men and 0.64x for women, so bodyweight-relative strength is judged from the pair of dumbbells even though the entered load is one dumbbell.
+Under strict Close Grip Dumbbell Bench Press strength standards, Novice starts around 0.32x bodyweight for men and 0.14x for women, while Elite starts around 1.0x for men and 0.64x for women.

 Close Grip Dumbbell Bench Press Strength Standards